Ecosocial theory: Examples of the application

-As an example, rates of obesity are not evenly distributed in the United States.
+For example, obesity rates are not evenly distributed in the United States.
 People with lower socio-economic position (SEP) tend to have higher rates of obesity, on average; as do populations of African Americans, some Hispanics, and American Indians.
-These differential rates by group cannot be explained by genetics or biology alone, as it is obvious that not all people with low SES or from racial/ethnic minority populations are obese, and there is no clear genetic link which could possibly explain the dramatic rise in obesity prevalence seen in the U.S. over the past 30 years.
-Rather, social factors must be used to explain these disparities.
+These differential rates by group cannot be explained by genetics or biology alone, as it is obvious that not all people with low SES or from racial/ethnic minority populations are obese, and there is no clear genetic link that could explain the dramatic rise in obesity prevalence seen in the U.S. over the past 30 years.
+Instead, social factors must be used to explain these disparities.

-Taking a historical perspective, we can begin to describe the high rates of obesity seen among African Americans in the so-called "stroke belt" of the Southern U.S. The history of slavery in this region helps in part to explain food culture among African Americans, since high calorie and fat foods were essential to the enslaved ancestors working on plantations.
-The culture of food created in this setting, and transmitted over the centuries, still exists today, however the social and physical environment in which people live has changed dramatically.
-Rather than spending hours in the hot sun doing physical labor for work, 21st century Americans often have jobs which are largely sedentary.
+Taking a historical perspective, we can begin to describe the high rates of obesity seen among African Americans in the so-called "stroke belt" of the Southern U.S. The history of slavery in this region helps in part to explain food culture among African Americans, since high-calorie and high-fat foods were essential to the enslaved ancestors working on plantations.
+The culture of food created in this setting and transmitted over the centuries still exists today; however, the social and physical environment in which people live has changed dramatically.
+Rather than spending hours in the hot sun doing physical labor, 21st-century Americans often have jobs that are largely sedentary.
 Cities and suburbs have developed around automobiles as the major means of transportation rather than walking or biking.
-And fast food, sugar-sweetened beverages, and television have overtaken many areas and lives.
+And fast food, sugar-sweetened beverages, and television have overtaken many areas and aspects of life.
 In addition, U.S. government subsidies support corn growers in producing corn syrup, and successful corporations often market food that is easy, convenient, full of fat and calories, and cheap.
 For African Americans in the South who still suffer from economic discrimination due to this history of racism, non-nutritious foods are often the only affordable options in the food deserts in which they live.
-At multiple levels of political and social order then, we see using Ecosocial Theory that history, policy, culture, and the social and built environments drive the inequalities in the distribution of obesity seen in African Americans today.
+At multiple levels of political and social order, then, we see, using ecosocial theory, that history, policy, culture, and the social and built environments drive the inequalities in the distribution of obesity among African Americans today.
 This places agency and accountability at the structural and socio-historical level, rather than on obese individuals themselves.

 Similar analyses can be examined in multiple generations of Hispanic immigrants as they acculturate to the United States, American Indians and their history of abuse and repression in this country, and people of low SEP.
-Ecosocial Theory could also help us examine how these social forces and pathways become embodied and incorporated into the physiological outcome of obesity over the lifecourse, for example by looking at dietary patterns during pregnancy and how this affects risk of obesity to the fetus as it ages and grows into an adult with an altered metabolism from early exposure.
+Ecosocial theory could also help examine how these social forces and pathways become embodied and incorporated into the physiological outcome of obesity over the lifecourse, for example by looking at dietary patterns during pregnancy and how this affects risk of obesity to the fetus as it ages and grows into an adult with an altered metabolism from early exposure.